Officials demand answers as crews work to restore power after another Puerto Rico blackout

 “That is not under doubt or question,” she said, but added that it’s not a quick process.
 “It is unacceptable that we have failures of this kind.”

-González said a major outage like the one that occurred Wednesday leads to an estimated $230 million revenue loss daily.
+González said a major outage, like the latest one, causes an estimated $215 million revenue loss daily.

 Ramón C. Barquín III, president of the United Retail Center, a nonprofit that represents small- and medium-sized businesses, warned that ongoing outages would spook potential investors at a time when Puerto Rico urgently needs economic development.